thomasebsmith/data-structures/README.md

  - [Stack](./stack.md)

 ## Project Status and Contributions
-This repository is a work-in-progress.

-If you have a data structures you would like to add, submit a pull request with a completed Markdown file for the data structure.
+If you have an ADT you would like to add, submit a pull request with a completed Markdown file for the data structure.
 See existing data structures for examples.